View More Images

 Total elevation gain: 655m (2,149ft).

-After breakfast, we return to the point where we finished yesterday to walk back to our hotel and complete the trail along this beautiful coastline.
-Today provides us with more spectacular walking and also the biggest test of our mettle.
+After breakfast, we return to the point where we completed yesterday’s walk along this beautiful coastline to continue on the trail back to our inn.
+Today provides us with more spectacular walking and is also the biggest test of our mettle.

 We quickly descend down steep steps to a cove before climbing again to the cliff tops.
 Thereafter follow a series of steep ascents and descents that provide us with a good workout and fantastic views.
-In places hand-hewn tunnels connect remote beaches and ease our journey.
+In places hand-hewn tunnels connect remote beaches and occasionally we have to use short ladders to scale some heights.
 Finally, we reach a clutch of picturesque fisherman’s huts, which have all been reconstructed after being washed away in 2011.
-We relax here before completing the last stretch of walking back to our hotel, where we repeat the bathing and gastronomic pleasures of the previous evening.
+We relax here before completing the last stretch of walking back to our guesthouse, where we repeat the bathing and gastronomic pleasures of the previous evening.

 Meals: Breakfast, lunch & dinner provided.